priya384/m1_AIRLINE-RESVATION-SYSTEM/1_Requirement/README.md

  # Reauirments
  ## Introduction
     A little carrier has fair obtained a computer for its modern mechanized reservation framework.
     The proprietor has inquired to program the unused framework in C.
     It is required  to type in a program to relegate seats on each flight of the aircrafts as it were put (capacity: 15 seats).
     The program ought to never allot a situate which is as of now  alloted.
     On the off chance that there’s no situate accessible, at that point print the message " the flight is full ".
-    After the flight is full and somebody need to cancel the booking, it is showing enter you’re the visa number you need to cancel it so after the traveler cancel it, the           framework straightforwardly free that put id somebody need to book that seat.
+    After the flight is full and somebody need to cancel the booking, it is showing enter you’ re the visa number you need to cancel it so after the traveler cancel it, the framework straightforwardly free that put id somebody need to book that seat.
     Besides, the framework ought to bring a boarding pass demonstrating the persons' title, visa number and situate number as each situate is alloted, set the comparing components of cluster to 1 to demonstrate that situate is now not accessible.

   ## Cost Features and Timeline